 Core: This course has been approved for CCE designation.

-Prerequisite: CS104, CS106, or CS108 and an interest in computing and education or permission of the instructor.
+Prerequisite: A student with CS104 or CS106 or CS108 and an interest in computing and education,

 We plan to be working with the Raspberry Pi, so experience with the Raspberry Pi will be an asset, but not a requirement.
 To read more about some previous service trips, see Introducing Open Source and the Raspberry Pi to Schools in Developing Nations.
 Various cultural excursions will also be planned.

 This trip is being planned in partnership with EduDeo Ministries.
-See the CS W60 course description to view a program profile as well as other information and links.
+See the CS W60 syllabus for further information.
 Email Derek Schuurman if you have questions.

-To apply, please complete Calvin's application process.
+To apply, please complete Calvin's application process and note the details provided on the off-campus interim webpage.
 Applications will be assessed on a first-come-first-served basis.